 HR professionals expect a wave of applicants in the coming months caused by massive lay-offs and furloughs.
 Finding top talent will, therefore, require more effort, highlighting the importance of efficient and effective CV parsing and pre-selection processes.

-The rapid shift to remote work has accelerated the uptake of technology, forcing people to invest in tools to perform their administrative tasks and free-up time to focus on the “human” aspect of their role.
+The rapid shift to remote work has accelerated technology uptake, forcing people to invest in tools to perform their administrative tasks and free-up time to focus on the “human” aspect of their role.

-Introducing an ‘Automation First’ mindset into any company allows for the emergence of a digital enterprise that is not only interconnected but also capable of making holistic, informed and data-driven decisions to facilitate intelligent outcomes.
+Introducing an ‘Automation First’ mindset into any company allows for the emergence of a digital enterprise that is interconnected and capable of making holistic, informed and data-driven decisions to facilitate intelligent outcomes.